-If these symptoms are present, a doctor must do breathing tests PFT’s in order to make the diagnosis of COPD.
+If these symptoms are present, a doctor must do breathing tests (called pulmonary function tests, or PFT’s) in order to make the diagnosis of COPD.
 A chest x-ray should also be done to make sure other problems aren’t contributing as well.

 What can I do if I have COPD?

 The most important thing you can do if you have COPD is to quit smoking!
 Studies have shown that patients who are able to quit smoking dramatically slow down the loss of lung function (which we all experience with age), relative to patients who continue to smoke.
 Because quitting smoking can be so difficult, ask your doctor for help, and don’t give up – most people require several tries before they are able to successfully break this habit.
 UNC has resources to help you quit here.

 Although many of the changes of COPD are irreversible once they occur, good improvement in symptoms and exercise capacity can be obtained through the appropriate use of medications and pulmonary rehabilitation.
 A small number of patients with severe COPD may also be candidates for surgical treatments (lung transplantation or volume reduction surgery).
 Your doctor can advise you in more detail about all of these options.